Annual Mule Festival Just Around the Corner

 Also, at the main office will be a historical booth containing memorabilia of past Mule Festivals.
 Articles and pictures, as well as, past T-shirts, hats, buttons, flyers, and trophies will be there to see.
 If you have any Mule Festival memorabilia you would like to display contact Debbie Logsdon.

-The Clark Co.
-Football Asso. will be selling buttons on Saturday at the front gate and the Kahoka Chamber of Commerce will be selling buttons or wrist bands on Friday and Sunday.
+The American Cancer Society will be selling buttons on Saturday at the front gate and the Kahoka Chamber of Commerce will be selling buttons or wrist bands on Friday and Festival Committee members on Sunday.
 The Future Farmers of America students will help with day time parking.
 Night time parking and transport will be provided.
 Parking will be down the drag strip and in the field west of fairgrounds.
 The Kahoka Middle School will help with trash pick-up.
 Handicap port-a-potties will be available as well as other potties scattered over the grounds.
 Handicap parking is available if ask for.
 No mules or horses are allowed on vendor alley and not allowed outside the grounds after dark.
 Horses and mules must have Coggins papers every time they enter the gate.
 There is a quiet time after midnight.
-Clark Co.
-Sheriff Office will be doing security and the Missouri State Highway patrol will do traffic control after the rodeo.
+There will be security on Friday and Saturday and traffic control after the rodeo.
 No ATV’s will be allowed except for official Mule Festival vehicles and authorized handicap carts which must have official permission and a sticker upon arrival.

 This year looks to be the best one ever with calls from all over the mid-west.
 For more information check out our web site at http://clarkcountymulefestival.com Hope to see you there to make some new friends, meet old friends, new memories, and have a good time!
 Happy trails.